 With the disconnected style, you have more flexibility to experiment with stubble, different lengths, and contrasting shapes.

-The connected goatee may be easier to maintain, but the disconnected style lets you showcase your personality.
+The connected style of goatee may be easier to maintain, but the disconnected style lets you showcase your personality.

 Whether you want something clean and formal or edgy and bold, both options can be tailored to fit your style.